AztecProtocol/aztec-packages/docs/docs/concepts/foundation/communication/public_private_calls/slow_updates_tree.md

 ### Delayed State Finality

-Updates in the Slow Update Tree are only finalized at the end of an epoch.
+Updates in the Slow Updates Tree are only finalized at the end of an epoch.

-This could potentially lead to delays in state changes - for example an address may be added to a blacklist but this will not be reflected in the state until the end of the current epoch.

-### Complexity in State Management

-Developers are used to instant state updates, so the Slow Update Tree might take some getting used to.
+Developers are used to instant state updates, so the Slow Updates Tree might take some getting used to.
 But we believe this won't take long!

+## Dive into the code

 For a code walkthrough of how a token blacklist contract can use a slow updates tree, read [this](../../../../dev_docs/contracts/syntax/slow_updates_tree.md).